George Santos: Federal prosecution

 The names of the guarantors of Santos's $500,000 bail bond were initially under seal.
 Media outlets sought to unseal the names of the guarantors, a motion Santos opposed.
 District judge Joanna Seybert denied Santos's appeal and ordered the names unsealed; they were revealed to be Santos's father and aunt.
 They had not been required to put up any cash or property as collateral for the bond but would be liable for the entire amount if Santos fled.

-In August 2023, Santos said he would not consider a plea deal at the time, but a month later prosecutors told the judge that they were both sharing substantial new evidence with Santos and his lawyer while looking at "possible paths forward" with them, raising speculation regarding a possible plea deal, which Santos has denied.
+In August 2023, Santos said he would not consider a plea deal, but a month later prosecutors told the judge that they were both sharing substantial new evidence with Santos and his lawyer while looking at "possible paths forward" with them, raising speculation regarding a possible plea deal, which Santos has denied.

-Nancy Marks, who served as treasurer for Santos's campaign, pled guilty in October.
+Nancy Marks, who served as treasurer for Santos's campaign, pled guilty in October to charges of conspiracy.
+According to the charges, in order to meet a Federal Election Commission (FEC) campaign finance reporting threshold and thereby qualify for a Republican National Committee (RNC) campaign support program, she fabricated third-party campaign contributions and falsely reported that Santos had loaned the campaign over $500,000; he did not have adequate assets to have done so.
 Santos was referred to as "Co-Conspirator No. 1" in her plea agreement, due to the falsifications in his campaign finance reports she admitted to making.
 "One way or another, the government is going to use that information in his case", said one law professor.
 Kappel said it was "bad news" for him, noting that the lack of a provision in the agreement that she continue cooperating may indicate that the government has enough evidence implicating Santos to believe her testimony would not be needed to convict him.